Perfect Pulled Pork

 After you pick out your perfect pork shoulder, you may want to pick up a few other items while you’re out..

 You’ll need a 3″ deep roasting pan that’s big enough to hold your pork shoulder so that there is at least 1″ of extra room on all sides.
 Of course you may have a nice roasting pan at home that you can use.
-Lucky.
-I don’t, so I just pick up one of these babies at the grocery store.
-Disposable, yet oh so dependable.
+I just pick up one of these disposable ones at the grocery store for easier clean up.
 You’ll also need something LARGE to brine the roast in.
 I use a 2 gallon ziploc bag.
 And the last thing is a digital thermometer with an alarm.
 You don’t *have* to have one of these, but I find this an *extremely* useful piece of equipment in my kitchen.
 The thermometer stays in the meat, in the oven while the digital reader sits outside on top of the stove.
 You set the alarm and it will go off when the meat has reached the desired temp.
 I LOVE it because I don’t have to constantly keep checking on the roast.
-I just put it in and forget it! :) You can pick one of these up pretty cheap (less than $20) at the grocery store (and almost anywhere- Target, Walmart, Linens-N-Things, Bed, Bath and Beyond, etc).
+I just put it in and forget it! :) You can pick one of these up pretty cheap (less than $20) at the grocery store (and almost anywhere- Amazon, Target, Walmart, Linens-N-Things, Bed, Bath and Beyond, etc).
 And you can use it for everything- chicken, steak, burgers, etc. I love it for baking chicken because you know exactly when the chicken is done and it doesn’t get dried out. :)

 So!
-Now that you’ve got all your equipment, let’s start out by making the special dry rub that makes this pulled pork so perfectly seasoned and savory.
+Now that you’ve got all your equipment, let’s start out by making the special dry rub that makes this pulled pork perfectly seasoned.

 1 tbsp ground cumin